Biography

 He spent

-the sighs of people detesting their sins and repenting of their past
+sighs of people detesting their sins and repenting of their past lives."

 Towards

-extraordinary mortifications.
-Many of the cures obtained through Saint
+Many of the cures obtained through Saint Nicholas’ prayers were

 In 1345